w3f/polkadot-wiki/docs/claims.md

 The notification will display one or more polkadot addresses that you have loaded in apps that needs to sign.
 You will select the Polkadot account that needs to sign by using the selector on the page.
-If you don't see a notification or don't see the selector, please double check the account has been loaded into your account and it has a valid DOT claim.
+If you don't see a notification or don't see the selector, please double check the account has been loaded into Polkadot-JS and that it has already claimed during the preclaim period.

 Click "Continue" and you will see a green box appear to the right of the selector.